-This was not the first time that medical ultrasonics have been reported enthusiastically in the LIFE® Magazine.
-The first instance was in 1954 when Dr. Douglass Howry's Somascope at the University of Colorado, Denver, was reported also in the "Medicine" section of the September 20 issue of the magazine.
+This was not the first time that medical ultrasonics have been reported enthusiastically in the LIFE® Magazine, the first instance was in 1954 when Dr. Douglass Howry's Somascope at the University of Colorado, Denver, was reported also in the "Medicine" section of the magazine.

 Ultrasound setup at the Hahnemann Medical college as shown in the Medicine section of the LIFE® Magazine, January 15, 1965